-Mesophyll: Mesophyll is divided in to palisade and spongy parenchyma.
+Mesophyll: Mesophyll is divided into palisade and spongy parenchyma.
 Palisade cells are elongated and single layered and compactly arranged which discontinued over midrib.
-Spongy parenchyma consists of loosely arranged parenchymatous cells of 4 - 5 layer.
-Vascular elements are arranged in 3 -4 layer.
-Lower layer is single layered with rectangular epidermal cells.
+Spongy parenchyma consists of loosely arranged parenchymatous cells of 4-5 layers.
+Vascular elements are arranged in 3-4 layer.
+The lower layer is single-layered with rectangular epidermal cells.
 Trichomes also present in this layer

 Midrib: Dorsal surface is strongly convex and epidermal layer is continuous in lamina and midrib region.
 Epidermal layer present in both lower and upper epidermis.
 Arch shaped vascular bundles and are bicollateral (xylem cells covered with phloem cells in both sides) in nature.
-4 - 6 layers of collenchyma cells are present below upper epidermis and above lower epidermis.
+4-6 layers of collenchyma cells are present below the upper epidermis and above the lower epidermis.

 Xylem Vessels: Annular, spiral, cylindrical, tubular and thick walled.

 Trichomes: Uniseriate, multi-cellular, straight and having a blunt tip.

 Calcium Oxalate Crystals: In the form of square-shaped prismatic crystals.

 Determination of Leaf Constants: